davisknight7/Subscription-Manager/README.md

 ## **Summary**

-This project contains two parts.
+This project contains three parts.
 The first part is implementing a way for bulk signing up users for moneytree.
 Currently, only one advisor can be signed up at a time.
 Ideally, it should be easy to sign up as many advisors as desired at a time, which will help Moneytree as it scales.
 The second part is creating a subscription management interface that allows the user to easily manage their moneytree subscription.
+The third part is an onboarding system for new customers, where an account is created for them, an extra data is also collected and added as metafields.

 ## **Team Members**